acbonilla1/SmartSign-Demo/README.md

 # MIT-Future-Makers-Web-App

-Other Code & Learning via Createathon (not inside this demo): https://github.com/acbonilla1/Futuremakers2022
+All my other code & learning via the Createathon (not inside this demo): https://github.com/acbonilla1/Futuremakers2022

 Instructions to run App: